-In recent weeks we have seen a spike in the number of partner moves from UK to US firms, a sure sign of the talent war raging in the profession.
+In recent weeks we have seen a spike in the number of partners moving from UK to US firms; a sure sign of the talent war raging in the profession.

-The challenge for firms is to come up with a project that is aligned to the individual’s skillset and interests, and you can only do this by taking the time to get to know your people again.
+The challenge for firms is to come up with a project that is aligned with the individual’s skill set and interests.
+The only way to do this is by taking the time to get to know your people again.

 For more on this topic read Kedge’s article in Solicitor’s Journal: Why challenge is equal to work/life balance for lawyer wellbeing.